High-level concept and feature planning.

-This project was made as part of a 'semester project' in our university, and is mainly focused for kids around the age of 6-11.
+This project was made as part of a 'semester project' at our university and is mainly focused on kids around the age of 6-11.

-I made my path into sound design first because I wanted to expand my knowledge on the sound design pipeline.
-And also later in the production, I created plans to market our game to the small group of audience around us in-order to attain more knowledge in the marketing department, and as well as to improve the overall image of the project.
+I made my path into sound design first because I wanted to expand my knowledge of the sound design pipeline.
+And also later in the production, I created plans to market our game to the small group of audience around us in order to attain more knowledge in the marketing department, as well as to improve the overall image of the project.

 Over the course of development:

 I made over 150+ SFX and 3+ Background scores for our final playable version of the game.

 I created a marketing plan for our game targeting anyone to everyone in and around our campus, which was executed in the form of trailers, posters, and teasers.